VanessaAoki/CapstoneProject/README.md

 # Capstone Project

-This is the Capstone Project of the HTML &amp; CSS module of the main curriculum of Microverse, and it aims to create an online game shop, inspired on the design created by [Mohammed Awad](https://www.behance.net/gallery/24796463/ZATTIX).
+This is the Capstone Project of the HTML &amp; CSS module of the main curriculum of Microverse, and it aims to create an online game shop, inspired by the design created by [Mohammed Awad](https://www.behance.net/gallery/24796463/ZATTIX).
 In this project there are 2 pages: the first one is the main page, it displays some of the recommended games for different categories as well as the hot games of the week; the second page is the result search page (reachable when clicking on the search button), and it displays the main results for the FPS genre.

 > The Main Page :